-This post has been sponsored by KidGuard.
+This post has been sponsored.
 I have received compensation to share this content.

 In today’s modern world, the rise of technology has served to foster an increasingly interconnected global community.
 There are benefits to many of the ways in which technology and the internet have changed our patterns of interaction; faster and easier means of interpersonal and mass communication, enhanced collaboration between members of the scientific community, and widespread accessibility to a vast array of informational resources.

 At the same time, however, technological advancements combined with the increasing popularity of the internet have ushered in an era defined by remarkably dangerous risks that threaten society’s younger generation.
 In response to these dangers, the responsibility falls on parents to protect their children’s safety by diligently monitoring their phones and online activities.
 Although some may interpret this practice as overly-intrusive or an invasion of privacy, parental supervision of children’s cell phones and online activity is an absolutely imperative step in protecting young people’s mental health and overall safety.

 With a surprising number of young children and the majority of teens now owning cell phones, and many using the internet as a venue for communication through chat rooms and social media, the mental health risks associated with these practices have become evident.
 The media has shed light on the issue of cyberbullying and its consequences through news stories that detail tragic suicidal deaths among young people.
 These often sensationalized news stories bring real life issues into the mainstream and serve as a warning to parents of the potential consequences associated with failing to monitor children’s phones and online activities.